shinta-anggreina/shinta-anggreina/README.md

 - 👋 Hi, I’m @shinta-anggreina
 - 👀 I’m interested in Data and Tech
-- 🌱 I’m currently learning Machine Learning and AI
+- 🌱 I’m currently learning Data Analyst and AI
 - 💞️ I’m looking to collaborate on Data Project
 - 📫 You can send me email or DM by linkedin
 - 😄 Pronouns: Indonesian and English